 If you desire whiter teeth, you should consult with a dental professional.
 Treatment options can vary depending on the cause of discoloration and may include:

-• Seeing a dental professional who uses professional whitening products and procedures that are stronger in concentration to remove deeper stains.
+- Seeing a dentist who uses professional teeth whitening products and dental procedures that are stronger in concentration to remove deeper and intrinsic stains.

 How do whitening toothpastes work?